zhouxian/franka/README.md

 3. Press down the red button and the black button
 4. (Optional) Shut down the Control PC and the Control Box.

+### Guiding mode
+Press down the black button and hold the two black button at the gripper.
+Now you are able to drag the end-effector.

 ### Trouble Shooting
 - Light
     - flashing yellow: booting
-    - steady yellow: ready
+    - steady yellow: locked
+    - blue: unclocked
+    - white: guiding mode
-- If the light does not light up, turn off both buttons and the control box.
-Unplug power, and then turn on everything again.
+- If the light does not light up, turn off both buttons and the control box, unplug power, and then turn on everything again.

 ## Camera
 ```